Zywave/booster/src/_areas/design-system/developers/faqs.md

 ### What does "ZUI" stand for?

-ZUI is an acronym that stands for <bold>Z</bold>ywave <bold>U</bold>ser <bold>I</bold>nterface.
-It's the standardization of the look and feel of the entire Zywave suite, across all Clouds.
-Its purpose is to enforce consistency, improve efficiency, and help design our brand.
+ZUI is an acronym that stands for Zywave User Interface.
+It is the former name given to Booster.
+While we are in the process of renaming everything as Booster, you may see or hear the name ZUI from time to time.

 ### What is "ZAPI"?